scala/scala/README.md

   - `/test/tasty/suspended/` are for dotty sources that have not yet been feature implemented.
   - Some tests require the Dotty class library on the classpath, to obtain this, just use [coursier](https://get-coursier.io), for example like `scala -classpath out:$(coursier fetch -p ch.epfl.lamp:dotty-library_<VERSION>:<RELEASE>) tastytest.TestHello` to run the `TestHello` suite.

+## Notes

+comments beginning with `// TODO tasty:` should be considered carefully as they are special accomodations for the TASTy reader that leak out of the classfile parser or `scala.tools.nsc.tasty` package.

 # Welcome!

 This is the official repository for the [Scala Programming Language](http://www.scala-lang.org)